brandoz2255/Obsidian-Notes/Mondays.md

 # To do list

 #### day August 26th

+on Mondays and Wednesdays we can read SICP and Ethical Hacking book since we have more time

 [[26th]] | Then you make a To Do list with ease for each time block